 When my kids were little they thought I was a “meanie mommy” for not letting them wear the kinds of pajamas their friends wore.
 Instead they slept in cotton long johns – albeit in cute colors.

 But guess what, moms?
-Similar chemicals are packed into our sofas and tons of baby products — even nursing pillows!
-The average American baby is born with the highest recorded levels of flame-retardants amongst babies in the world!
+Similar chemicals are packed into our sofas and tons of baby products – even nursing pillows!
+The average American baby is already born with a chemical body burden – in fact, babies born in the US have the highest recorded levels of flame retardants amongst babies in the world!

 According to Pulitzer Prize winning journalist Nicholas Kristof, “A generation ago, tobacco companies were facing growing pressure to produce fire-safe cigarettes, because so many house fires started with smoldering cigarettes.
 So tobacco companies mounted a surreptitious campaign for flame retardant furniture, rather than safe cigarettes, as the best way to reduce house fires.”

 Flame retardants are similar to PCBs, chemicals I have written about previously.
 They are linked to health problems ranging from lower IQ to diabesity.
 Penta, a chemical that was previously packed into couches and other furniture, turned up in the blood of babies and in breast milk around the world.
 The European Union banned it after researchers linked it to developmental and neurological problems in children, and manufacturers pulled it from the market.

 “Safer” chemicals were supposedly created as alternatives in the US but it turns out that “Firemaster 550” and others were just as dangerous as their older cousins.
 According to Kristof, Big Chemical and Big Tobacco are in on this one, hand in hand.
 There's a lot of smoke and mirrors behind the data.